Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Introduction

 Two popular techniques to deal with the problems on unbounded domains are the artificial boundary method (ABM) \cite{han2013artificial,antoine2008review,givoli2004high} and perfectly matched layer (PML) \cite{berenger1994perfectly,pled2022review}.
 The ABM involves designing suitable absorbing/artificial boundary conditions (ABCs) that are satisfied by the solution of the original problem on the artificial boundaries.
 This approach reduces the original unbounded problem to a well-posed boundary value problem on the bounded computational domains of interest.
 The key ingredient of ABM is the construction of the ABCs.
 Based on the Fourier series expansion, Laplace transform, $z$-transform, Pad\'e approximation, continued fraction expansion, and other techniques, exact or approximated ABCs are designed for various linear PDEs.
 However, it remains challenging to construct suitable ABCs for many nonlinear equations, even for some fundamental equations like the nonlinear Schr\"odinger equation \cite{han2013artificial, zheng2006exact}.
 The PML method is used as absorbing layers that effectively eliminate reflections for all incident waves, regardless of their frequency and angle.
 PMLs have gained widespread usage due to their computational efficiency, ease of implementation, applicability to complex geometries, and high absorption accuracy.
 However, a major drawback of the PML method is its numerical instabilities in time-domain simulations for some wave propagation problems in anisotropic and/or dispersive media \cite{becache2003stability,becache2018analysis,duru2012well,loh2009fundamental}.
 Several methods have been proposed to avoid and remove growing waves and to improve the stability and accuracy of PML formulations.
 Nevertheless, for some specific situations, such as linear elastodynamic equations in arbitrary anisotropic elastic media, developing a stable PML formulation remains an open problem \cite{pled2022review}.

 Recently, the rapid progress in deep learning has driven the development of solution techniques for PDEs.
 Learning-based PDE approaches can fall into two categories in terms of the objects approximated by neural networks (NN), i.e., the solution and the solution mapping.
-The typical methods of the first approach include physics-informed neural networks (PINNs) \cite{karniadakis2021physics}, Deep Galerkin Method (DGM) \cite{sirignano2018dgm}, Deep Ritz Method \cite{yu2018deep}, Weak Adversarial Network (WAN) \cite{zang2020weak}, etc. These methods train neural networks by sampling points within bounded computational domains and minimizing the physical loss at these sample points.
-However, when dealing with PDEs on unbounded domains, the method becomes impractical as it would require sampling training data points across the entire unbounded domains.
-On the other hand, if data points are only sampled within a bounded domain without imposing boundary conditions, the problem will become ill-posed, leading to the failure of the neural network training process to converge.
+The typical methods of the first category include physics-informed neural networks (PINNs) \cite{karniadakis2021physics}, Deep Galerkin Method (DGM) \cite{sirignano2018dgm}, Deep Ritz Method \cite{yu2018deep}, Weak Adversarial Network (WAN) \cite{zang2020weak}, etc. These methods train neural networks by sampling points within bounded computational domains and minimizing the physical loss at these sampled points.
+However, when dealing with PDEs on unbounded domains, they become impractical as it would require sampling training data points across the entire unbounded domains.
+On the other hand, if data points are only sampled within a bounded domain without imposing boundary conditions, the problem will become ill-posed.
+This can result in the neural network training process failing to converge or converging to an incorrect solution, as illustrated in Figure \ref{PINN}.